 The Arkio Cloud page does not require a user account, email, or license to upload files.
-You can directly create a group and upload your files.
-A license is only required in the Arkio app if you wish to place imported objects in your scenes that require a subscription.
+You can directly create a group and upload files.
+A license is only required in Arkio if you wish to place larger imports that require a subscription.

 Join the same Cloud Group

-If your original invite code has expired you can create a new invite code.
-If you run into issues with your existing cloud group you can simply unjoin the cloud group on your device and create a new group to join.
+If your original invite code has expired (valid for 15 minutes) you can create a new invite code.
+If you run into issues with your existing cloud group you can simply unjoin the cloud group on your device and create a new group to join instead.
 You can create, join and leave as many cloud groups as needed for your collaborations.

-In Arkio you can join the group by selecting the opening the cloud panel in the create tool and entering the invite code.
-When joined, any files uploaded through the cloud portal will automatically be downloaded to Arkio in the import tab.
+In Arkio you can join the group by selecting the opening the cloud panel in the create tool and adding the invite code.
+When joined, any file uploaded through the cloud portal will automatically be downloaded and shown on the main Arkio import tab.

-If you join the same group on multiple devices, the files will be downloaded on all of the devices the next time you run Arkio.
-Once your files are downloaded they are available offline on your device to be placed in the scene.
-The cloud is only used as a temporary service for sharing files with your devices.
-Files uploaded to the cloud will expire after 7 days.
-If you want to skip previous uploads from automatically downloading again you can leave and create a new cloud group with new files instead.
+If you join the same group on multiple devices, the files will automatically be shared with the devices the next time you run Arkio.
+Once your files are downloaded they will remain available offline to be placed in the scene.
+The Arkio cloud is used as a service for easily sharing local files between your devices.
+Files uploaded to the cloud will therefore expire after 7 days.
+If you want to prevent previous uploads from auto-downloading you can leave and create a new cloud group instead.

 The Arkio cloud portal supports uploading of images, OBJ and GLB models and exports from the Arkio plugins for Revit, Rhino, SketchUp and Unity.
 Exports from our plugins can be found under \Documents\Arkio\Import\.
 You can multi-select files that belong to the same 3D model or zip the files to upload them as one file to your cloud group.